nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

 When run in a default mode (e.g. `make test` or your CI entrypoint), the tool should **only** run those examples.
-By running a fixed, small, set of examples, we recover the speed and determinism we desired above.
+By running a fixed, small, set of examples, we recover the speed and reliably we desired above.

 ## Example Generation